Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Basic notions: spider mechanism, its configuration space and work space. Robot arms and polygon spaces

 \begin{proposition} In the situation considered, the Euler characteristic of the spider is

 where the sum ranges over all the strata, and $x_{\sigma}$ is any point of the stratum $\sigma$. \end{proposition}

 The proof follows from the properties of the Euler characteristic.
 This formula extends the formula in \cite{Mou} for legs with only two edges to the general case.
-The fibers are polygon spaces.
-In the smooth case their Betti numbers and Euler characteristic have been computed in \cite{FS}.
-See an example in section \ref{s:examples}.
+The fibres are polygon spaces.
+In the smooth case their Betti numbers and Euler characteristic were computed in \cite{FS}.
+See the tripod example in Section \ref{ss:tripod}.